GitHubSoto/GitHubSoto/README.md

 Ivan Soto here (Contact: ivan.soto@live.com Washington, DC metro area, 2021-12-26 Sunday) ...
-I'm currently interested programming that supports Web Pages, particularly JavaScript, both in the browser and on the server(s).
-My long time interest in "the three biggies," Java, C#, C++ continues, along with the general-purpose supporting cast of database languages, both relational and object-centered.
+I'm currently interested in programming that supports Web Pages, particularly JavaScript, both in the browsers and in the server(s).
+My long-time interest in "the three biggies," Java, C#, C++ continues, along with the general-purpose supporting cast of database languages, both relational and object-centered.

 Although I'm nominally (meaning: in name only) retired, I still like to maintain engagement within the